 - Well established developmental perspective with a keen eye on integrity and emphasis on global health education

 - Flexible electives with no fixed dates

-- Close relationships with placement hospitals and clinics, some of them more than fifteen years
+- Close relationships with placement hospital and clinics.

-- All our full time staff are trained and experienced in working with foreigners
+- All our full time staff are experienced in working with foreigners and speak excellent English

 - We actively support the local economy through an equitable model of collaboration and 'trade not aid'

-- Our UK office staff regularly visit Kenya & Nepal so you can chat to people who understand what it's like to go to there for the first time
+- Our UK office staff regularly visit Kenya so you can chat to knowledgeable people

-- Safe accommodation and a cash kitty for your use to buy your own food and cook yourselves, or staff on hand to help teach you local culinary cuisine!
+- Staff on hand to help teach you local culinary cuisine!